+Money and resources are a key building block of health.
 The impacts of economic disadvantage and low income are far-reaching.
 Households in employment may still be in poverty, as income may not be sufficient to meet the costs of accommodation and daily living.
-Low-income households are particularly vulnerable to changes in the cost of living and increased health risks associated with poverty.
+Low-income households are particularly at risk from changes in the cost of living and increased health risks associated with poverty.

 Average incomes for full time workers are below the England average for both males and females.
-Overall, average weekly earnings in Sunderland during 2023 were ± 502.10 , lower than the North East average of ± 516.80 and significantly lower than the England average of $\pm 565.70^{1718}$.
+Overall, average weekly earnings in Sunderland during 2023 were ± 502.10 , lower than the North East average of ± 516.80 and significantly lower than the England average of $\pm 565.70^{(18,19)}$.

 21.5% of children (under 16s) are living in low-income families compared to 19.8% in England.
-During 2022, 10.9% of Sunderland households were living in fuel poverty (low income, low energy efficiency)17.
-This is approximately 13,674 households and is higher than the England average of 13.1% of households17.
+During 2022, 10.9% of Sunderland households were living in fuel poverty (low income, low energy efficiency)(18).
+This is approximately 13,674 households and is in line with the North East average of 10.9 but lower than the England average of $13.1\%^{(19)}$.

 21.7% of older people were living in poverty during 2019, this is approximately 14,833 people.
 This is significantly higher than the England average of 14.2%.
-Sunderland is ranked 4th highest in the North-East for older people living in poverty17.
+Sunderland is ranked 4th highest in the North-East for older people living in poverty(18).